 2- Set Up A Safety Barrier

-Use the traffic cones and yellow caution tape to set up a safety barrier.
-This safety barrier will ensure that the neighborhood knows that the sidewalk will be off-limits for a few days.
+Use the plastic traffic cones and yellow caution tape to set up a safety barrier.
+This safety barrier will ensure that the neighborhood knows that the sidewalk will be off-limits for a few days, and any oncoming drivers will know to keep an eye out for people working, or anything on the road that may have ended up there by mistake.

 3- Remove Damaged Areas